-- Transfer Students: If you are transferring to UAlbany and previously used your benefits at another school or program, please ensure you visit the VA Site and Change your GI Bill School
+If you are transferring to UAlbany and previously used your benefits at another school or program, please ensure you visit the VA Site and Change your GI Bill School.

-Complete UAlbany GI Bill Request Form Each Term
+2. Complete the UAlbany GI Bill Request Form EACH SEMESTER

 Submit the web form listed below - this is required every term to request benefits after finalizing registration for the applicable term (complete separate forms if requesting multiple terms)